Hawaiian Trough: Trough Development

 The Hawaiian Trough is filled with a stratified sedimentary section >2 km thick that was deposited in 4 sequential stages.
 The first (bottom) stage is a basal layer composed of 50 –100 m of primarily pelagic sediment.
 This layer was slowly deposited on the 80-Ma oceanic crust before the depression formed.
 The sediment in this layer is from a variety of different sources including wind blown material, slowly setting fine-grained sediment, and biogenic debris.
 The second stage is characterized by a bedded layer of volcanoclastic material that fills the Trough as it quickly subsides due to large influxes of material from nearby volcanos.
 The majority of material in this layer was transported by turbidity currents that flow along the axis of the moat and transport material from mass wasting events.
 During the third stage, the depression fills with slumps and debris avalanches which creates a layer of landslide debris.
 This layer contributes to the bulk of the sediment in the Trough.
-In the fourth and final stage, volcanic activity and subsistence effectively ends, and sediment deposits brought my turbidity currents, create a ponded unit in the deepest part of the Trough.
+In the fourth and final stage, volcanic activity and subsistence effectively ends, and sediment deposits brought by turbidity currents, create a ponded unit in the deepest part of the Trough.
 This top layer is primary composed of turbidite and pelagic sediments.

 The largest mass wasting events, such as the Nuuanu-Wailau debris avalanches and the Hana slump, overfilled the moat and created a series of sub-basins.
 These large deposits block the lateral transport of sediment along the Trough, especially in the deepest sections.
 Storm surges and internal waves trigger mass wasting events from older volcanos on the western side of the ridge, earthquakes provoke this behavior from younger volcanos on the eastern side[1].